zacharysierakowski/react-material-skeleton/README.md

-# react-material-skeleton
+# react-sass-skeleton

-A bare bones project utilizing React and Material-UI.
+A bare bones project utilizing React, Sass and Webpack.